Skip to Main Content

 Citing & Referencing: Introduction

 Plagiarism is a serious academic offense.
 The University of the West Indies (UWI) has many policies dealing with plagiarism.
-Refer to the section on below on Citing & Referencing: Selected - Guidelines Plagiarism (UWI).
+Refer to the section below on Citing & Referencing: Selected - Guidelines Plagiarism (UWI).

 Students can avoid plagiarism by consistently adhering to the principles of citing and referencing.